arcapos/luapgsql/luapgsql.md

 ### res:binaryTuples()

-0 indicates the overall copy format is textual (rows separated by newlines, columns separated by separator characters, etc).
-1 indicates the overall copy format is binary.
+false indicates the overall copy format is textual (rows separated by newlines, columns separated by separator characters, etc). true indicates the overall copy format is binary.
 See COPY for more information.

 ### res:fformat()